AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/stars-and-flames/priority-urgency-relative-score-and-best-bets.md

 If two leads have the same urgency, you can use relative score to tell which one deserves a phone call first.
 The one with the higher relative score may react more favorably to your offer versus the lower one.

-## Best Bets {#best-bets}
+## [!DNL Best Bets] {#best-bets}

-Your Best Bets are your leads and contacts with the highest urgency and relative score.
+Your [!DNL Best Bets] are your leads and contacts with the highest urgency and relative score.
 Only the leads you own are visible in that list, and the list is updated as lead scores change.

 >[!NOTE]
 >